Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 ## Use Case Example(s)

 P2P Payment Process:
-    Step 1: AFT Debit from Sender:
+- Step 1: AFT Debit from Sender:
-        When a person initiates a P2P payment, the sender's account is debited through an Automated Funds Transfer (AFT).
+  When a person initiates a P2P payment, the sender’s account is debited through an Automated Funds Transfer (AFT).
 This step ensures that the funds are available for the transaction.
-    Step 2: OCT Credit to Recipient:
+- Step 2: OCT Credit to Recipient:
-        Once the sender's account is debited, the recipient receives an Online Credit Transfer (OCT).
-This credit is reflected in the recipient's account, completing the P2P transaction.
+   Once the sender’s account is debited, the recipient receives an Online Credit Transfer (OCT).
+This credit is reflected in the recipient’s account, completing the P2P transaction.

 The DDP does not facilitate the AFT directly; instead, it relies on the merchant to perform the AFT.
 The DDP's role is to forward sender details to VISA and Mastercard (VISA MC) for processing.